Connecticut State Community College Manchester: Student life

 The college has more than 35 student clubs and organizations, including business and pre-professional clubs, social groups, and cultural organizations.
 The college's student newspaper, the Live Wire, has received several awards from the Associated Collegiate Press at its national conventions during the paper's history, while the college's student-run Internet radio station, ICE Internet Radio, has been broadcasting since 2007.
-The college is also home to the Computer Repair and Share Club, offering computer repair to the students and staff at no charge.
+MCC has chapters of several honor societies, with the college's chapter of Phi Theta Kappa, Alpha Mu Gamma, Alpha Beta Gamma, and Epsilon Pi Tau.
+The college also hosts various seminars, workshops, exhibitions, and guest speakers each year.